benui-dev/notgdc-site/README.md

 #### Done

+* [x] Work out what is causing the unknown checkbox that is last in the list on the archive page
 * [x] Make big juicy "none yet" text for when there are no submissions yet
 * [x] Make big juicy buttons for "get involved" listing Discord, Twitter and Mastodon